-Individuals who want to work as a college-level professor or as a researcher will need to pursue a doctorate in engineering.
-Engineering doctorate programs can take anywhere from three to six years to complete and qualify individuals for advanced research and inquiry within a particular engineering field.
-Examples of engineering doctorate degrees include Doctorate in Project Management and Doctorate in Engineering.
+Individuals who want to work as a college-level professor or as a researcher require a doctorate in engineering.
+Engineering doctorate programs can take three to six years to complete and qualify individuals for advanced research and inquiry within a particular engineering field.
+Examples of engineering doctorate degrees include Doctorate in Engineering and Doctorate in Project Management.

-What jobs can you get with an engineering degree?
+What can you do with an engineering degree?

-There are a number of jobs you can pursue with an engineering degree.
-The type and level of degree you hold will largely determine the positions you're qualified for within the engineering field.
-The following are job options to consider in you're interested in working in the engineering industry.
+There are several jobs you can do with an engineering degree.
+The type and level of degree you hold can largely determine the positions you're qualified for within the field.
+Here are 17 jobs to consider in the engineering industry.
 For the most up-to-date salary information from Indeed, visit indeed.com/salaries:

 With an associate degree

-The following are careers in engineering that can be pursued with an associate degree:
+Here are some careers in engineering you can do with an associate degree:

-Primary duties: Mechanical engineering technicians are responsible for helping mechanical engineers design, create, test and make mechanical devices like engines and machines.
+Primary duties: Mechanical engineering technicians are responsible for helping mechanical engineers design, create, make and test mechanical devices, such as engines and other types of machinery.
 They assist engineers with sketches and layouts.
 Their other duties can include analyzing and recording data and writing written reports of their findings.

 National average salary: $59,223 per year

-Primary duties: Industrial engineering technicians work under industrial engineers and are responsible for assisting in the implementation of designs to ensure machines and materials are efficient.
+Primary duties: Industrial engineering technicians work under industrial engineers.
+These specialists are responsible for assisting in the implementation of designs to ensure machines and materials are efficient.
 They conduct studies, assess production costs and plan work based on the engineer's needs.

-Primary duties: Machinists are engineering professionals who maintain and operate industrial machines, such as milling machines and grinders.
+Primary duties: Machinists maintain and operate industrial machines, such as milling machines and grinders.
 They ensure all machine operations follow safety protocols and regularly check equipment to ensure it works properly.
 These individuals also use manual and CNC machinery, which controls cutting speeds and helps make the required cuts more precise.

 With a bachelor's degree

-The following are a few engineering jobs that are available to those who hold a bachelor's degree in engineering or a related field:
+Some engineering jobs available to those with a bachelor's degree in engineering include:

-Primary duties: Information technology (IT) consultants are responsible for assessing a company's IT infrastructure and systems and making changes as needed.
-They diagnose IT issues, create and implement timelines for projects and create technological solutions to meet a company's IT needs.
+Primary duties: Information technology (IT) consultants assess a company's IT infrastructure and systems and make changes as needed.
+They diagnose IT issues and create and implement timelines for projects.
+These experts can also generate technological solutions to meet an organization's IT needs.
 Additionally, they may assist with minor repairs and maintenance requests occasionally.

-Primary duties: Civil engineers are responsible for designing major transportation systems and projects and overseeing the completion of these projects.
-They design, build, construct and maintain public and private sector systems such as airports, roads, bridges and water supply systems.
+Primary duties: Civil engineers design, build, construct and maintain public and private sector systems, such as airports, roads, bridges and water supply systems.
 They work to improve the environment in which we live by evaluating if a project is sustainable and how it may affect the environment.
 Additionally, these individuals work to ensure they finish projects on time and within the allotted budget.

 Read more: Learn About Being a Civil Engineer

-Primary duties: Mechanical engineers are responsible for assessing thermal and mechanical devices, troubleshooting issues with these devices and building and repairing these devices.
-They conduct experiments to improve product designs and collaborate with project managers and other engineers that are part of their team.
+Primary duties: Mechanical engineers assess thermal and mechanical devices, troubleshoot issues with these devices and build and repair these devices.
+They conduct experiments to improve product designs.
+Additionally, these engineers collaborate with project managers and other team engineers.

 Read more: Learn About Being a Mechanical Engineer

-Primary duties: Electrical engineers are responsible for designing, developing and implementing electrical equipment and devices such as motors, power generators, communication systems and other electrical systems.
-They also manage the manufacturing of these systems and devices and ensure quality standards are upheld.
-Other responsibilities include operating computer-assisted engineering software, working with customers and other engineers to discuss and create engineering projects and establishing manufacturing and installation standards.
+Primary duties: Electrical engineers design, develop and implement electrical equipment and devices, such as motors, power generators and communication systems.
+They may also manage the manufacturing of these systems and devices to ensure quality standards are upheld.
+Other responsibilities include operating computer-assisted engineering software and establishing manufacturing and installation standards.